Skip to content

 Factors Affecting Marine Insurance Premiums

-Type of Vessel: The type and size of the vessel affect the cost.
+Similarly, bulky or heavy items could increase the risk of damage during loading and unloading, requiring more robust insurance protection to cover potential losses.
+The sort and measurement of the vessel affect the fee.
 Larger and more complex ships generally need more expensive hull insurance.